instadeepai/jumanji/docs/environments/mmst.md

 ## Reward
-An agent recieves a reward of 1.0 every step it gets a valid connection, a reward of -0.03 if it does not connect and an extra penalty of -0.03 if choses an invalid action.
+An agent recieves a reward of 10.0 every step it gets a valid connection, a reward of -1.0 if it does not connect and an extra penalty of -1.0 if choses an invalid action.

 The total step reward is the sum of rewards per agent.

 ## Registered Versions 📖
-- `MMST-v0`, 3 agents, 36 nodes, 27 edges and 4 nodes to connect per agent.
+- `MMST-v0`, 3 agents, 36 nodes, 72 edges, 4 nodes to connect per agent and step limit of 70.